-acc. to \S 55 of the Act 86/2002 Sb.
-(Clean Air Act, further just Act, see e.g. www.astro.cz/darksky)
+acc. to § 55 of the Act 86/2002 Sb.
+(Clean Air Act, further just Act, see www.astro.cz/darksky) third version, September 2002

-The proposal is derived from the Lombardy law LR 17/2000 (cielobuio. org/arc-lrl17a.php for more info); this in turn is based on the experience with the older laws of another Italian regions (and consequently on the extensive Italian practice in preventing the light pollution).
-Compared to the Lombardy law, this second version of the draft of the statutory order omits or makes less strict many measures, also the diction is made simpler.
+The original proposal has been derived from the Lombardy law LR 17/2000 (see cielobuio.org/arc-lrll7a.php for more info); this in turn is based on the experience with the older laws of another Italian regions (and consequently on the extensive Italian practice in preventing the light pollution).
+Compared to the Lombardy law, the second version of the draft of the statutory order omitted or made less strict many measures, also the diction is made simpler.
+A simple definition of "one lighting point" has been introduced, as a sphere with a radius of 2 m around the light source.
+In September 2002 the proposal has been supplemented by explicit upper limits for the amount of light, as they are contained in the laws of Italian regions Lazio and Marche (and in the deliberation of the Council of Lombardy).
+The present base information source is the brochure on the application of the Lombardy law 17/00.
+Limits valid also for billboards with internal lighting are added moreover.